Acton Institute: The Call of the Entrepreneur

-Critical reception

-The reception of the film was mixed in limited reviews.
 Entrepreneur called it "a non-stop barrage of uplifting tales" and wrote that Morgan's story was "inspiring" and "enough to remind you that our society thrives on entrepreneurial ideas."
 Fortune Small Business was more negative, writing, "With no critical analysis, few sources cited outside of the Acton Institute, and no concrete counter-examples examined, it's difficult to see the documentary as anything more than an infomercial for Acton's libertarian religious doctrine aimed at those already inclined to agree with it."

 Personnel

-Besides Sirico, notable scholars associated with the institute include Anthony Bradley, Jordan Ballor, Stephen Grabill, Michael Matheson Miller, Marvin Olasky, Kevin Schmiesing, and Jonathan Witt.
-The institute's director of research is Samuel Gregg, author of the prize-winning book The Commercial Society.
-Andreas Widmer is a research fellow in entrepreneurship for the research department.
+Besides Sirico, people associated with the institute include Anthony Bradley and Marvin Olasky.

 Current and former members of the institute's board of directors include Alejandro Chafuen, former president of the Atlas Network; Gaylen Byker, president emeritus of Calvin College; Sean Fieler, Equinox Partners; Leslie Graves, president of the Lucy Burns Institute; Frank Hanna III of Hanna Capital; and Robert Sirico, president of the Acton Institute.

-Assets

-As of 2018 the Acton Institute had total assets of $16,064,623.